appacademy/Module-2-Resources/README.md

 ### Why do I not see any solutions?

 -   Please make sure your repo is on the correct branch.
 If using the command `git branch` indicates you are on `main` you will not see solutions.
 The `main` branch only has empty templates.
-Solutions for your cohort are on your cohort specific branch (e.g., 2022-February-Cohort).
+Solutions for your cohort are on your cohort specific branch (e.g., `2022-March-Cohort`).
 Please refer to [the setup instructions][setup] on how to setup your repo.

-### Why can't I simply `git clone` or `git fork` the resources repo?
+### Why can't I simply `git clone` or `git fork` the resources repo to get solutions?

 -   These are not necessarily incorrect approaches.
 However to get the intended utility of the repo requires additional steps after using those commands.
 Some of those steps may not be known to newer incoming students to a/A. The instructions in [the setup section][setup] were designed to accomodate students in an effective manner relative to their current expected experience with `git` and a/A's goals to gradually encourage familiarity with `git` over time.